blinskey/greek-reference/README.md

 You can view a changelog for each release on the [Releases page][].

+Greek Reference is not under active development at this time.

 ## Building the App

 The texts used in this app are contained in a pair of databases called `lexicon.db` and `syntax.db`.
 These are generated using a simple Java program, the [Greek Reference Database Creator][], which is included as a submodule in this repository.
 The database files are zipped and placed in this project's `assets` directory.
 They must be named `lexicon.zip` and `syntax.zip` in order to work with the [SQLiteAssetHelper][Android SQLiteAssetHelper] library used to copy them to the user's device.